A Q&A with illustrator Tess Smith-Roberts

 Yes quite a few did actually!
 My favourite one, the story of a guy obsessed with oranges & orange juice, who only drinks orange juice, is in there.
 So is the story of the date shouting I love you to the clown.
 The date where they leave them to go wait tables as they’re actually on a shift in the restaurant… haha and more!
 Plenty of them made it in!

-Disaster Dates and Lucky Escapes follows the love life of serial dater Olive, she goes through a lot in this book, what was the inspiration behind this charming character?
+Disaster Dates and Lucky Escapes follows the love life of serial dater Olive.
+What was the inspiration behind this charming character?

-What drew you comics in the first place?
+What drew you to comics in the first place?

 How did you create the illustrations for the book?